 The Dulas Brook flows past the windows, and there's a private patio.
 Borrow bikes or BBQ.
 Help yourself to veggies from the garden (in season) and try our honey!
 Wander through our woodlands.

 Three nature reserves lie within walking distance, and the Black Mountains and Brecon Beacons are nearby.
 Buzzards, hobbies, red kites and even (occasionally) peregrine fly over our conservation farm.
 Foxes and badgers prowl through the ancient woodland..
 The only thing to disturb you at night will be hunting tawny owls.
 In summer, kingfishers fly past your window!

 WHAT TO DO?
-Go horse riding, canoeing, or climbing.
-Explore the lovely villages - Herefordshire's churches are famous for their architecture.
+Go horse riding, mountain biking, canoeing, or climbing.
+Explore the quiet villages.
+Find genuine old pubs and taste real ale!
+Herefordshire's churches are famous for their architecture.
 The book town of Hay on Wye is half an hour away.
 Drift along the Abergavenny to Brecon Canal as it curls round the mountain, Visit the Military Museum in Brecon.
 Go down the Blaenavon Big Pit - a World Heritage Site.
 FESTIVALS: Hay-on-Wye Book Festival (22 May -1st June 2014); Abergavenny Food Festival (21st/22nd September 2013); Hereford Borderlines Film Festival (28 Feb-16th March 2014).

 |Size||Sleeps up to 2, Studio|